Xiaotong1120/Principle_of_Cloud_Computing_HW2/README.md

 - `Dockerfile`: Dockerfile for building the application image.
 - `requirements.txt`: Lists the Python dependencies for the project.

-## Prerequisites

-- **Ansible**: To automate the setup of VMs and Docker services.
-- **Docker & Docker Compose**: To containerize the producer, inference, and Kafka services.
-- **Chameleon Cloud**: Or any cloud provider to provision VMs (this setup uses Chameleon).

 ### Key Features:
-- **VM1**: Acts as an IoT data producer, sending CIFAR-10 images to a Kafka broker every 10 seconds.
+- **VM1**: Acts as an IoT data producer, sending CIFAR-10 images to a Kafka broker.
 - **VM2**: Acts as the Kafka broker, facilitating message transmission between producer and consumers.
+It also serves as the second producer.
-- **VM3**: Acts as a consumer, performing image classification (machine learning inference) on received images and sending the predictions to a Kafka topic.
+- **VM3**: Acts as a consumer, performing image classification (machine learning inference) on received images and sending the predictions to a Kafka topic to database.
+It also sends the response back to the producers to count the time latency.
+Serves as the third producer.
 - **VM4**: Listens for both raw images and prediction results, storing them in **CouchDB**.
+It also serves as the forth producer.

 ### Tools & Libraries:
+- **Ansible**: For virtual machine automated creation.
 - **Apache Kafka**: For message streaming between VMs.
 - **PyTorch**: For image classification using pre-trained models.
 - **CouchDB**: A NoSQL database to store image data and classification results.